-Currently, there are 3 basic types of Civil Service exams:
+There are 3 types of Civil Service exams:

 - The applicant is scheduled to come into Human Resources and sit for a computerized exam.
 These exams consist of multiple-choice and true/false knowledge questions.
 To accommodate applicants for positions that do not require a knowledge of the keyboard, these exams have been designed to require only that the applicant use the mouse to point and click on the answer.
 Certain titles also contain a credentials assessment component that is scored after the applicant completes the electronic exam.
 Maximum time limits for completing such exams range from 1 hour to 3 hours.

-- Note: If you are taking an exam in the accountant or clerical series, there are study guides and practice tests available at the following link.
-Click Here
+Note: If you are taking an exam in the accountant or clerical series, there are study guides and practice tests available on the State University Civil Service System's website.

 Numerical examination scores are used to determine who is eligible to be referred to the hiring department for a job interview.
 The three highest scores, which includes veterans' preference points, standing on the employment register for a specific title are eligible for referral.
 Most employment registers are a composite of scores from previously tested applicants and recently tested applicants; however, certain employment registers are voided after each hire is made.

-An interview team, , will interview each candidate for a specific vacancy.
+An interview team will interview each candidate for a specific vacancy.
 Once interviews have been completed, the interview team meets with a Human Resources professional to discuss each candidate.
-Once a selection is made or the candidates narrowed, pre-employment screening is conducted and a final hire decision is made.
+Once a selection is made or the candidates have been narrowed, pre-employment screening is conducted and a final hire decision is made.